skyway/skyway-ios-sdk/.github/PULL_REQUEST_TEMPLATE.md

 ### Check point

 - [ ] Check merge target branch
+- [ ] ( For SkyWay team ) Check that release file is uploaded to CocoaPods
 - [ ] ( For SkyWay team ) This is public repository **Please Check AGAIN** before publish